AppertaFoundation/oe_installer/README.md

 This repository should be the only one checked out when building a new OpenEyes machine instance.

+**NOTE: Currently this installer does not work for older code versions.
+The first supported version is the feature/IOLMaster branch of openeyes.
+This is included in the install instructions below and will be updated once a new release is available**

 **Index:**

   1. [Installing for Development - using Vagrant and Virtual Box](#installing-for-development-using-vagrant-and-virtualbox)